sagemath/trac_to_gh/Issue 5956.md

 # Issue 5956: image dimensions for show() are in inches

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5956

 Original creator: mvngu